Computer Science and Information Security

 ---> The annotated outline is the first draft of your project report.
 It should include all of the sections listed in the MSSI Capstone Project Requirements.

 The final report should be about 25 pages (as shown on tab #1).
-Because the mid-project summary should be the first draft of that final report, you should include as much information as you have now.
+Because the mid-project summary should be the first draft of that final report, you should include as much information as you can.

 - The progress summary should describe what have been completed, what still need to be done, and any significant changes to the project proposal.